jeremydumais/jeremydumais.github.io/projects.markdown

 Still in development...

-The current version 0.2 include
+The current version 0.3.3 include
 - the game rendering engine with 2 basic maps
 - a Map Editor
 - an Item Editor
+- a Monster Editor
 - the player inventory
 - the player character panel

-The version 0.3 currently in development will include the monster editor and the game battle system.
+The version 0.3.4 currently in development will include the game battle system.

 <a rel="me" href="https://github.com/{{ site.github_username }}/TheWarrior" target="_blank" title="{{ site.github_username }}/TheWarrior">
     More details on Github